Aljgutier/fastapi_docker/README.md

 The examples fastAPI examples in this repo are adapted from the following two references - [FastAPI Introduction](https://medium.com/coderhack-com/introduction-to-fastapi-c31f67f5a13), [FastAPI getting started](https://dorian599.medium.com/fastapi-getting-started-3294efe823a0).

 These two references provide a good intro to FastAPI.
-Some improvements including addition of missing details and setup in a realistic setting, deployment, and authenticaton and authorization are made so that the corresponding examples work out of the box with the minimal requirements for a backend API.
-Additionally, Python docstrings are added so that VSCode (Pylint) does not show annoying warnings.
+Several improvements are made including addition of missing details, setup in a realistic and wholistic setting, authent,ication, coding best practice enhancements, and deployment to Cloud Runner forming a minimal requirements realistic backend API.

 The folder structure in these examples is as follows.